The Thera Eruption; An event that changed the ancient world

 The famous “Blue Monkeys” fresco from Akrotiri.

-But what really fascinated me about this massive eruption was its provable connection to Plato’s Atlantis!
+But what fascinated me about this massive eruption was its provable connection to Plato’s Atlantis!
 More on that in a later post!

-One thought on “The Thera Eruption; An event that changed the ancient world
+3 thoughts on “The Thera Eruption; An event that changed the ancient world

-Leave a Reply
+Leave a comment